top of page

 • A beautifully restored reading lounge

-• Houses the Christian Fiction, Travel, Audio-Books, Foreign Language Learning, and Paperback collections, as well as the magazines and periodicals
+• Houses the Inspirational Fiction, Audio-Books, Larger Print, and Paperback collections, as well as the magazines and periodicals

-• Provides electrical access as well as free Wi-Fi Internet access
+• Provides electrical access and free Wi-Fi access

 The Adult Computer Center